gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 we set in the tuple type a homogenous tuple bit using spare bits already available in the tuple type.

+NOTE: We specifically ban homogenous tuple spans that provide an integer literal of 0 or 1.
+The reason for this is that given that Swift's generics do not support variadics or type level integers, having homogeneous tuples of size 0, 1 are not useful.
+Instead we require our users to use an empty tuple or just an element.

-### Type Checker: Reduce number of Type variables for Homogenous Tuples
+### Type Checker: Reduce number of Type variables for Homogeneous Tuples

 The type checker today creates a type variable for all tuple elements when solving constraints since any element of the tuple could be different.
 But if